 The company uses a carbine length gas system in these DI guns.
-Taurus uses a dual pinned, low profile gas block that allows for enough clearance for a full length hand guard.
-An aluminum hand guard with KeyMod attachment points is standard, but a M-LOK version will also be offered.
+Taurus uses a dual pinned, low-profile gas block that allows for enough clearance for a full-length handguard.
+An aluminum handguard with KeyMod attachment points is standard, but an M-LOK version will also be offered.

 The M16 type bolt carrier and magnetic particle inspected bolt assembly are both Melonite treated for corrosion resistance.

 The guns are reasonably light: only 6.5 pounds with the 16” barrel.
-According to the company, there will be three colors available for these rifles: black, Cerakote Elite Sand and Cerakote Elite Jungle.
-As you might guess, Jungle is a OD-like green color.
+According to the company, there will be three colors available for these rifles: Black, Cerakote Elite Sand, and Cerakote Elite Jungle.
+As you might guess, Jungle is an OD-like green color.